freshmurry/characterforparties/README.md

 # BounceGroup

-[*BounceGroup*](https://bouncegroup.herokuapp.com) is a pool booking and rental app that connects pool owners and their neighbors.
+[*BouncyGroup*](https://bouncegroup.herokuapp.com) is a bouncehouse booking and rental app that connects bounce house owners and their neighbors.

 by [Lawrence Murry](https://freshmurry.com/about)